wely/DevCamp/HOL/java/11-IoT/README.md

 It is important to develop projects in small chunks and to understand and test each function.
 Try to develop code with small functions that clearly separate the functionalities of your device and combine them step by step.

-1. Open Arduino and create a new sketch.
+1. Make sure the device is connected to your USB port and open Arduino and create a new sketch.

 1. Replace the sketch content with the following code which will connect the device to a specified wireless network.
 Replace the SSID and the password with proper values.